k2krishna-ai/Flutter-Back4App-BITS-CPAD/README.md

 ## Setup

 - Clone this repository or download the zip file
-- Open the project in your preferred IDE (such as VS Code or Android Studio)
+- Open the project in your preferred IDE (such as VS Code)
 - Open the `pubspec.yaml` file and run `flutter pub get` to install the dependencies
-- Open the `main.dart` file and replace the `YOUR_APP_ID` and `YOUR_CLIENT_KEY` with your own app ID and client key from Back4App
-- Run the app on your device or emulator
+- Just execute the command `flutter run` in IDE terminal (VS Code) to Run the app on your device or emulator

 ## Usage

 - The app will show a list of tasks fetched from Back4App
-- You can add a new task by tapping the floating action button and entering a title and description
+- We can add a new task by tapping the floating action button and entering a title and description
-- You can view the details of a task by tapping on it in the list
+- We can view the details of a task by tapping on it in the list
-- You can edit or delete a task by tapping the corresponding buttons in the detail screen
+- We can edit or delete a task by tapping the corresponding buttons in the detail screen
 - The app will update the tasks in Back4App accordingly